scalatutorials/eranation.github.io/tour/interactive_tour_of_scala_collections_summary__concatenation.md

   println(listConcat2.mkString(","))
   println(mapConcat.mkString(","))
 ---

+All collections also have a common syntax for concatenating elements.

 - Arrays, Lists Maps and Sets can be concatenated using the `++` method
 - You can `chain` this to concatenate multiple collections, e.g. `List(1, 2, 3) ++ List(4, 5, 6) ++ List(7, 8, 9)`